 On the whole, operators know energy-efficient lighting reduces costs.

 Higher-efficiency equipment can also dramatically cut costs.
-Porto’s Bakery in Glendale, California, renovated its kitchen with energy-efficient griddles, ovens, fryers and other equipment, resulting in a steady gas bill even as sales surged by 40 percent.
+Porto’s Bakery in Glendale, California, renovated its kitchen with energy-efficient griddles, ovens, fryers and other equipment, resulting in a steady gas bill, even as sales surged by 40%.

 To make campus dining less of an energy drain, Assumption College, in Worcester, Massachusetts, installed an Ecolab Apex dishwashing system.
-The tablet interface system allowed managers to minimize energy and water use by measuring each load and each campus food operator’s “rack-to-guest” ratio.
+The tablet interface system allowed managers to save energy and water by measuring each load and each campus food operator’s “rack-to-guest” ratio.

 If upgrading equipment isn’t an option, train staff on sustainable habits.
-For instance, skimming the fryer’s oil every two hours and filtering it twice a day to remove unwanted particles can prolong its use.
-For every hour of the broiler’s daily “on” time you can save around $450 a year.
-To make the same amount of money, a restaurant with a 5 percent profit margin would have to sell $9,000 worth of food, according to a report by energy company PG&E.
+For instance, skimming the fryer oil every two hours, and filtering it twice a day to remove unwanted particles, can prolong its use.
+For every hour of the broiler’s daily “on” time, you can save around $450 a year.
+To make the same amount of money, a restaurant with a 5% profit margin would have to sell $9,000 worth of food, according to a report by energy company PG&E.

-In an industry routinely tested by employee turnover, an earth-friendly business philosophy can bring stability.
-Some 42 percent of workers prefer organizations that have a positive impact on the world, according to a survey by the consultancy Global Tolerance.
+The restaurant industry is routinely tested by employee turnover, so an eco-friendly business philosophy can bring stability.
+Some 42% of workers prefer organizations that have a positive impact on the world, according to a survey by the consultancy Global Tolerance.